Singleton Design Pattern in OOPS

 There are two main options for initializing the cost member:

-• Lazy initialization: The object is created only when it is first needed.
-(The above code example uses lazy initialization.)
+• Lazy initialization: object is created only when it is first needed.
+(Above code uses lazy initialization.)

-• Early initialization: The object is initialized at the time of declaration.
+• Early initialization: object is initialized at the time of declaration.
 To use early initialization, only a small part of the CostEstimator class needs to be changed.
 Here's an example of how that might look:

 public static class CostEstimator {